John Henry Seadlund: Crimes

 On July 18, 1934, Seadlund robbed a restaurant in Minnesota, walking away with $48.
 He was arrested and jailed, but escaped ten days later before being brought to trial.
 When he was questioned by Director Hoover about the robbery, Seadlund said he'd returned to the restaurant and eaten there for the thrill of it, despite still being wanted for the robbery, which resulted in his identification.

 On March 1, 1935, Seadlund stole a car in Memphis, Tennessee and drove it to Tuscaloosa, Alabama.
 He faced a federal charge in that case since he'd transported the vehicle across state lines.

 On May 22, 1936, Seadlund committed an armed robbery at a bank in Milltown, Wisconsin, stealing $1,039.
 He said he came across a girl while hitchhiking, but later became disgusted with her after learning she was a prostitute.
 Seadlund then left her and stole her car.
 He committed another bank robbery on June 15, 1936, stealing $1,737.
 He wrecked his car during the escape and was forced to flee on foot.
 Seadlund hid in the woods for about a week, evading detection but becoming extremely hungry.
 He broke into a cabin, stole a .22 caliber rifle, and used it to shoot a rabbit.
 Because he did not have matches to make a fire, Seadlund said that he ate some of it raw.

 After the bank robberies, Seadlund went to Spokane, Washington, bought a truck, and went into the timber business.
-He eventually went beck to Wisconsin in August 1936.
+He eventually went back to Wisconsin in August 1936.
 On August 25, 1936, Seadlund committed another bank robbery, stealing $2,408.
 He then returned to Washington and lived under the alias of Peter Anders.
 On January 25, 1937, he went to Minnesota and committed a bank robbery, stealing $4,700, before returning to Washington once more.